The Editor Suggests :

 tupaq: See, tupac.

-tupayauri: (n) A word combined from the Quechua word for royal (topa) and the Aymara word for copper (yauri), it was a wooden staff with a copper knife affixed to the top.
+tupayauri: (n) A word combined from the Quechua word for royal (topa) and the Aymara word for copper (yauri).
+It was a wooden staff with a copper knife affixed to the top.
 The staff carried by Manco Capac when he went off with his brothers and sisters in search of a site to found his city.
 As they traveled he probed the ground with the staff, testing for arable land.
 At the cusco cara urumi he hurled the staff into the marshy ground and it disappeared.
 There he founded the capital city of the future Inca Empire -- Cusco.
 By this action, Manco Capac performed the godlike task of establishing the depth of waters, the irreducible task of any god who would claim the legitimate right to rule a new age.
 He did so by probing at the interface between this world and the world below, at a spring open all the way down to the sweetwater ocean of the underworld abyss beneath the celestial earth.
-In doing so, he replicated the foundation of the world at Titicaca.
+In doing so, he replicated the foundation of the world at Lake Titicaca.
 Manco Capac established the axis mundi of a new age by driving the tupayauri into the earth.
 It is the talisman of Inca invincibility.
 Pachacuti Inca was knocked unconscious in a battle with the Chancas, their archenemies.
 A voice from heaven asks him why he does not have the tupayauri.
 Rousing himself, he takes the staff in hand and rallies his men to victory.
 SIMA

-Guaman Poma de Ayala’s drawing of
+Guaman Poma de Ayala's

-Manco Capac holding the tupayauri in his
+drawing of Manco Capac holding

-right hand.
+the tupayauri in his right hand.

 tura: (n) Male friend of a woman.
 QP